zhangy923/zhangy923.github.io/_news/announcement_1.md

 related_posts: false
 ---

-The paper titled 'An Effective Population-Based Approach for the Partial Set Covering Problem' has been accepted for publication in the Journal of Heuristics.
+The paper titled 'An Effective Population-Based Approach for the Partial Set Covering Problem' has been published for publication in the Journal of Heuristics.